 Slow Cooker Teriyaki Chicken Drummers and Veggies – Chicken drumsticks slow cooked and tossed with teriyaki sauce with zucchini and carrots stir-fried in sauce.What do you do when your market has a 6-pack of drummers for $1.98 and your friend gave you 4 cups of homemade gluten free teriyaki sauce?
-You toss them in a slow cooker and dinner is on its way to being done.
+You toss them in a slow cooker and then dinner is on its way to being done.
 I thought fresh from the garden carrots and zucchini sautéed with some more of the teriyaki sauce would compliment the drummers completely.
 I was right.
 The dinner was simple and yet utterly satisfying, well, for the adults anyway.

 My friend Bob and his two girls were over for dinner.
 His eldest daughter didn’t like anything but she was under the weather.
 His youngest daughter loved the chicken and ate some veggies but they weren’t her favorite (and they were from her garden).
 My daughter ate one carrot and one zucchini and called the veggies done.
 Now, the drumstick was an entirely different experience for her.
 Let me first explain that as a parent, where chicken drummers are concerned, I am a failure.